 Now you have two guitar tracks.
 Both have the same level and are panned on both sides.
 It’s time to apply HPF and LPF with EQ to remove unnecessary very low and high frequencies.

-You can use any EQ plugin you like to mix heavy guitars.
+You can use any EQ plugin you like when mixing heavy guitars.
 The goal is to clean up guitar sound and remove frequencies it doesn’t need.
 And you apply a filter on both guitars separately.

 EQ settings will be slightly different for each guitar because they have different tones.
 You want to remove very low frequencies that create muddy sound.
 And very highs, harsh frequencies.